Wages: $15/hr: All workers should earn a living wage that allows them to meet their families' basic needs.

 Insights & Analyses

-• The share of full-time workers, aged 25 to 64, earning at least $15/hour was lower in 2020 than in 1990.
-However, some states like Alabama, Colorado, and Maine saw slight increases.
+• The share of full-time workers aged 25 to 64 earning at least $15/hour and living below 200 percent of the poverty level was lower in 2022 than in 1990.
+However, in states like Arizona, Oregon, and Rhode Island, this trend varied by race: people of color saw slight increases in their share, while white workers experienced slight decreases.

-• There are wide wage inequities by race among people with similar education levels: 58 percent of Whites, aged 25 to 64, who did not graduate high school earn at least $15/hour, compared with 44 percent of people of color.
+• There are wide wage inequities by race among people with similar education levels: 68 percent of White people, aged 25 to 64, who did not graduate high school earn at least $15/hour, compared with 57 percent of people of color.

 Drivers of Inequity

-Wages on the lower end of the wage distribution are stagnant, causing a decline in the share of workers who can earn a living wage.
-This trend is driven by shifts in the U.S. economy, such as corporate outsourcing to countries with lower wages, stock buybacks in lieu of investment in workers, employer consolidation, and declines in union membership.
-Federal policy choices, such as fiscal austerity and a stagnant minimum wage, also contribute.
-However, these shifts have disproportionately impacted women and people of color.
-These populations are overrepresented in low-paying jobs because of historical factors such as racial segregation and policies that banned women and people of color from accessing education and higher paid professions.
-Ongoing factors, like discriminatory hiring practices, lack of affordable childcare, and disparities in generational wealth, also contribute to wage stagnation.
+Wages on the lower end of the wage distribution are stagnant, causing a rise in the number of people who are working yet still struggling economically.
+Shifts in the US economy, such as corporate outsourcing to countries with lower wages, employer consolidation, and declines in union membership, are driving this stagnation.
+Federal policy choices, such as fiscal austerity and a minimum wage that has not been raised since 2009, also contribute to the rise in the working poor population.
+These shifts disproportionately impact women and people of color because they are overrepresented in low-paying jobs as a result of historical factors, such as racial segregation and policies that banned women and people of color from accessing education and higher-paid professions.
+Ongoing factors, like discriminatory hiring practices, lack of affordable childcare, and disparities in generational wealth, also contribute to working poverty.

 Strategies